MattSheehanDev/powershell-profile/README.md

 ## Setup

-- Run `initSetup.ps1` to symlink to the OS profile directory.
+- Run `initSetup.ps1` from an Administrator PowerShell 7 shell to symlink to the OS profile directory.

 ### .powershell.d